 — Earle, Tex's dad

 "My wife Louise and I first met Tex when we were visiting my uncle in Palm Springs, California in the year 2000, I am sure of the date.
-Tex was a beautiful first generation Bichpoo, or Bichon-Poodle mix.
+Tex was a beautiful first-generation Bichpoo or Bichon-Poodle mix.
 He was a typical puppy chewing on things and had a lot of energy.
 Tex was so smart that several years later when my uncle became hard of hearing he couldn’t hear the telephone ring, Tex would bark to let him know he needed to answer his telephone!
 He never taught him to do that; Tex simply realized the situation and became proactive.

 When my uncle passed, he gave us Tex.
 He was about ten years old when it happened.
 I remember my son saying, “How do you like Tex”?
 I said, “The jury’s still out.”
 Then one morning when I was sleeping in, Tex jumped onto the bed and licked my face.
-Well it was all over!
+Well, it was all over!
 I always loved his doggie kisses!

-When my wife and I would return home after perhaps a two or three hour outing, as we pulled into our driveway we could see Tex on top of the sofa looking out a front window patiently waiting for us to return.
+When my wife and I would return home after perhaps a two or three-hour outing, as we pulled into our driveway we could see Tex on top of the sofa looking out a front window patiently waiting for us to return.
 When Tex would see us pulling into the driveway he would stand up on the top of the sofa and give us a definite look and start to jump onto the sofa and then onto the floor and then go to the kitchen door and wait for us to open the door.
 However, before he jumped down he would always straighten back up and give the second look just to be sure.
-We always open the kitchen door from the garage very slowly as not to bump his nose.
-He was always so happy to see us but no happier that I was to see him!
+We always open the kitchen door from the garage very slowly so as not to bump his nose.
+He was always so happy to see us but no happier than I was to see him!

 Tex loved to ride in my car.
 He always looked so beautiful because he was a very bright white and he looked so wonderful with the gray leather interior behind him.
 He would stand on the center console to see out and when I would turn a corner he would lean into the turn, I called him my surfer dog.